Bobb Goldsteinn

 Bobb Goldsteinn (born Bob Goldstein, June 10, 1936) is an American showman, songwriter, and artist.
-As a pop pioneer, he wrote The Village Stompers' international hit "Washington Square" and produced The GoldeBriars, Curt Boettcher's original Sunshine Pop singing group.
+As a pop pioneer, he co-wrote The Village Stompers' international hit "Washington Square" and produced The GoldeBriars, Curt Boettcher's original Sunshine Pop singing group.
+He has been credited with coining the term "multimedia".

 Early years

 Bobb Goldsteinn was born in Philadelphia, where he attended Overbrook High School and Temple University.
 He began writing songs while still in junior high school and continued through college.
 In 1958, he won an audition to write songs and sketches at the Tamiment Playhouse in the Pocono Mountains of Eastern Pennsylvania.

 At Tamiment, his sketch-writing partner was Woody Allen and his songwriting partner was Billy Goldenberg.
 Midway through the summer season of 1958, Goldsteinn discovered that his songs were being especially well received and decided to work as a solo songwriter after Tamiment.
 He moved to New York City shortly thereafter and became an assistant to Burt Shevelove.

 A social encounter with songwriter John Gluck Jr. in 1959 led to Bobb's introduction to the legendary Brill Building, then the heart of America's Tin Pan Alley, where Goldsteinn and Gluck soon began peddling their tunes.
 They had little success and Bobb decided to move back to Philadelphia to concentrate on mastering the craft of theatre songwriting.
 Within a year, he had created a body of original material and recorded a revue of topical sketches and songs called "Present Tense" (with songs by Goldsteinn and sketches by Woody Allen).
 At the same time, Bob Sour (the President of BMI) and Allan Becker (the head of BMI's music theatre department) heard of Goldsteinn's work and invited him back to New York to join the first class of writers at the innovative BMI Lehman Engel Musical Theater Workshop.